microsoft/reactxp/docs/docs/components/link.md

 // Should the scale multiplier be capped when allowFontScaling is set to true?
 // Possible values include the following:
-// null/undefined (default) - inheret from parent/global default
+// null/undefined (default) - inherit from parent/global default
 // 0 - no max
 // >= 1 - sets the maxContentSizeMultiplier of this node to this value
 // Note: Older versions of React Native don’t support this interface.